 Because aging boxer Bill Thompson always lost his past fights, his corrupt manager, without telling Thompson, takes bribes from a betting gangster, to ensure Thompson's pre-arranged dive-loss in the next match.

 When a mobster's widow decides to testify and provide names of others involved in evil deeds, she goes undercover to avoid being killed.
-She is being escorted across country by train in order to testify.
-Cop Walter Brown and his partner are assigned the task, but the mob are on their trail.Written by
+Onboard a train going cross-country, she's being escorted in order to testify.
+Cop Walter Brown and his partner are assigned the task, but the mob are on their trail, attempting to make sure she never reaches her destination.Written by

 Col Needham <firstname.lastname@example.org>

 According to TCM, the film was considered at the time a cut above the usual "B" picture but not quite a top-rank "A" picture--it was categorized as a "nervous A".
 See more »

 In the final train corridor scene, as the newspaper reporters try to squeeze by the large railroad detective, the folder rack in the wall contains a TWA flight schedule instead of a railroad timetable.
 See more »

 Why don't ya get wise to yourself and give her a break?
 What's the use of makin' that kid an orphan?
 Or maybe you like trouble.

 Give us the list and nobody gets hurt - no grief, no mess.